 - 6. If you want to invert the matte effect for the drawing layer, so that the artwork that intersects with the artwork in the matte layer is visible and that everything else is hidden, do the following: - a.
 Double-click on the drawing layer (but not on its name) to open its Layer Properties dialog - b.
 In the Layer Properties dialog, select the Drawing tab. - c.
-At the bottom of the Drawing tab, check the Invert Matte check box.
+Check the Invert Matte check box.